IlyaZutler/Cancer-Data/README.md

 3. Visualization of word frequencies in comments.
 Price data is plotted on the city map - more and less expensive areas for accommodation are visible.
 4. Location Rating data is plotted on the city map - places that tourists rate as more and less comfortable are visible.

+5. Missing values ​​in Post Code are filled.
+The value is filled with the closest known value.
+Using a grid search speeds up the process.